Tips for Surviving Airplane Travel with Children

 Remind your children that your trip as a family will be more memorable if they spend less on their gadgets once you arrive at your travel destination.
 Set proper expectation to avoid surprises, tantrums, and frustration.
 Divert their attention by planning fun and exciting activities that children will surely enjoy, such as visiting theme parks and museums.

 As early as possible, check with the travel and tour company your itinerary, so you’ll know what to pack to increase your children’s interest during the trip.
 For instance, you can bring binoculars to help with their fun exploration.

 Children are frightened by change so any thing you can bring with you to comfort them is worth the room in a suitcase.
 Blankets or favorite soft animals can soothe your child and remind him of home.
 If possible, plan your flights during your child's normal sleeping time.

 Follow an active schedule the day of the flight, minimizing naps so that your child will sleep as you travel.
 Avoid the infamous sleep aids such as Benadryl and instead, choose a natural supplement like Melatonin to help your kid sleep soundly.

 Adults prefer flying straight through any time we can.
 We like to avoid the hassles of getting off and on flights and layovers.
 Children, however, do better when a trip is broken up into shorter junkets.
 If you can, plan for stops so that your kids can stretch their legs, have bathroom breaks and even run around some.
 While these interruptions are bothersome to adults, the breaks can actually make for a smoother trip with our kids.

-So, you see -flying doesn't have to be dreaded.
+So, you see, flying doesn't have to be dreaded.
 Parents can have some control over the type of trip they have with their young ones.
-Planning, flexibility and a sense of humor can all contribute to the trip being less stressful.
+Planning, flexibility and a sense of humour can all contribute to the trip being less stressful.
 Also, remember this apprehension the next time you are sitting in front of a child kicking your seat or a screaming infant.